 Chicago might be known for its deep-dish pizza, but this bustling joint in Wicker Park makes phenomenal thin-crust pizza.
 The paper thin, New Haven-style pies are topped with red sauce, parmesan, oregano, and toppings that run the gamut from BBQ sauce and goat cheese to peppers and Italian sausage.
 Piece brews award-winning craft beer in its seven-barrel brew house.
 There's probably no better place to go in Chicago if you're in the mood for pizza and beer.

-This thin-crust pizzeria in West Town (with a newer and larger location in Lakeview) takes its name from the 800-degree coal-fired oven that cooks its perfectly blistered pizzas.
+This thin-crust pizzeria in West Town (with a larger location in Lakeview) takes its name from the 800-degree coal-fired oven that cooks its perfectly blistered pizzas.
 Every pie comes out of the oven with a charred crust and a myriad of topping like pepperoni, whipped ricotta, stracciatella, and sausage.
 Coalfire is a quintessential family-style joint where the pizzas are meant to be shared and devoured.

 Marie's is an old school Chicago Italian in Albany Park known for its tavern-style thin crust pizza.
 To enter, walk through the liquor store entrance and turn right to find the retro dining room that's hasn't changed much since the 1970s.
 The menu is filled with Italian-American staples like chicken parm, lasagna, and Italian beef sandwiches, but the wonderfully greasy pizza is the star.
 The namesake Marie's Special pie, topped with sausages, green peppers, onions, and mushrooms, is a classic.